acaelles97/DeVIS/docs/TRAIN.md

 We support evaluation during training for VIS datasets despite GT annotations not available.
 Results will be saved into `TEST.SAVE_PATH` folder, created inside `OUTPUT_DIR`.
-Users can set `EVAL_PERIOD` to select the interval between validations (0 to disable it) Additionally, `START_EVAL_EPOCH` allows selecting at which epoch start considering `EVAL_PERIOD` in order to omit first epochs.
+Users can set `EVAL_PERIOD` to select the interval between validations (0 to disable it) Additionally, `START_EVAL_EPOCH` allows selecting at which epoch start considering `EVAL_PERIOD`, useful in order to omit first epochs.